Colorado Medical Malpractice Laws and Statute of Limitations

 • based on that review, the expert has concluded that the lawsuit "does not lack substantial justification," meaning that it's not frivolous or without legal grounds.

-The expert must have the education, training, knowledge, and experience to give an opinion about the alleged negligence in your case.
-When the defendant is a doctor, the expert must be a licensed physician in the same or a similar specialty as the defendant.
+Your expert must be qualified, by education, training, knowledge, and experience, to give an opinion about the alleged negligence in your case.
+If the defendant is a doctor who specializes in a particular medical field, the expert must practice or teach in the same or a similar specialty.
+If there's more than one defendant, you must file a separate affidavit of review for each one.

 Colorado's Limits on Damages in Medical Malpractice Cases

-Many states have set caps on awards in medical malpractice cases, which limit the amount of compensation that you can receive for damages—the losses you experienced as a result of the defendant's negligence.
+Many states have set caps on awards in medical malpractice cases, which limit the amount of compensation you can receive for damages—the losses you experienced as a result of the defendant's negligence.
 Most of these caps apply only to noneconomic damages like pain and suffering.
-Colorado has two separate limits: one applying to noneconomic damages and one applying to the total damages, including economic damages like medical bills, lost income, and diminished earning capacity.
-The cap for noneconomic damages (including physical impairment or disfigurement) is currently $300,000, and the overall limit for all damages is $1 million.
-In cases involving multiple injured patients, these limits apply to each patient.

 Shared Liability Rules

-In some medical malpractice cases, the defendant may argue that you are at least partially responsible for your own injuries—for instance, by not following the doctor's instructions.
+In some medical malpractice cases, the defendant may argue that you're at least partially responsible for your own injuries—for instance, by not following the doctor's instructions.
 In this situation, Colorado follows what's known as the "modified comparative negligence" rule.
 The rule works like this:

 • If the jury finds that the defendant's negligence caused you harm but that your own negligence also contributed to your damages, it will return a verdict that states the total amount of your damages and the percentages of fault attributable to you and the defendant.

-• If your share of the fault was less than the defendant's (less than 50%), the judge will then reduce your award proportionately.
+• If your share of the fault was less than the defendant's, the judge will reduce your award proportionately.
 For example, if the jury awarded $100,000 in damages but found that you were 25% to blame for your losses, you would receive $75,000.

-• If the jury found that you were 50% or more responsible for your losses, you wouldn't be entitled to receive any compensation.
+• If the jury found that your share of the blame was greater than that of the defendant, you wouldn't be entitled to any compensation.

 How It Works